mcmire/dotfiles/README.md

 [solarized]: https://github.com/altercation/solarized

-* You'll want to make sure iTerm is using a Powerline-compatible font, that is, a font that's patched to support Powerline characters (such as arrows and icons and things).
-There's a list of fonts you can choose from [here][powerline-fonts].
-Whichever one you download, drop it in `~/Library/Fonts` and you can use it right away. **Make sure that the "non-ASCII" font is also set to the same Powerline font as the "normal" font, otherwise you'll get strange "X" characters in place of the Powerline characters.**
+* You'll want to make sure iTerm is using a Powerline-compatible font -- that is, a font that's patched to support Powerline characters (such as arrows and icons and things).
+There's a list of fonts you can choose from [here][powerline-fonts], or save yourself the trouble and use Fira Code, which is superb.
+Whichever font you download, simply drop it in `~/Library/Fonts` and you can use it right away. **Make sure that the "non-ASCII" font is also set to the same Powerline font as the "normal" font, otherwise you'll get strange "X" characters in place of the Powerline characters.**

 [powerline-fonts]: https://github.com/Lokaltog/powerline-fonts